opensumi/docs/docs/integrate/universal-integrate-case/custom-reporter.en.md

 ## Overview

 OpenSumi provides built-in tracking report, which provides integrators with some key performance data, including key IDE data indicators and one party's core extensions.
-Integrators can report this data to their own platform.
+Integrators can report the data to their own platform.

 ### Frontend Module Usage